 Tips for Handling Debt

-- A financial advisor can help you understand how government policies impact the economy – and, by extension, your investments and financial plan.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be connected with local advisors who will help you achieve your financial goals, get started now.
+- A financial advisor can help you understand how government policies impact the economy and, by extension, your investments and financial plan.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One of the most common subsidies is loan guarantees.
 A key difference between subsidized loans and unsubsidized loans is who pays the interest on the loan.